Make the leap to high-performer!

 at your own pace on any digital device

-Where do you find the highly-prized engineers whose balance of soft and technical skills ensure your practice’s success?
+Highly-prized engineers posses a balance of soft and technical skills

 Competition for engineers with a balanced set of technical and soft skills couldn’t be stiffer.
 A study by Michigan State University of 282 organizations, ranging in size from 20 or fewer to more than 25,000 employees, ranked soft skills first among essential engineering skills, followed by technical skills.
 Moreover, an examination of the labor market since 1980 shows demand for employees with a balance of soft and technical skills tops the list, while demand for those with technical skills alone resides near the bottom.